-I will be adding the links here below as the shows are made available by the radio station.
 I will be accompanying each link below with a link to the Apple music playlist I create in the preparations for each episode.
-For some of the shows, there will be significantly more tracks in the playlist than aired so you can explore and enjoy more music.
-Those bonus tracks are the songs I have considered in preparing the shows, but could not be squeezed into the two-hour format.
+I will be adding the links below as the shows are made available by the radio station.
+There will be significantly more tracks in the playlist than aired for some of the shows so that you can explore and enjoy more music.
+Those bonus tracks are the songs I have considered in preparing the shows but could not be squeezed into the two-hour format.

-I will be also posting the summaries that I prepare for each episode as it is posted on the Stražarni lopov blog.
+I will also be posting the summaries that I prepare for each episode as it is posted on the Stražarni lopov blog.
 The summaries are also partially available in the MixCloud descriptions posted by the radio station.
-This blog post is intended to reach English-speaking listeners, so all the summaries are translated into English.
+This blog post is intended to reach English-speaking listeners, so all the resumes are translated into English.
 If your intuition tells you that there might be second meanings and hidden clues in the way I have selected and juxtaposed the music for the shows, then they probably are!
-Indeed, I do play not only with my own memories and toss the associations between the musicians, songs, and the times in which they were created, I actually do!
+Indeed, I do play not only with my memories and toss the associations between the musicians, songs, and the times in which they were created, I actually do!
 However, not all of those combinations are mentioned explicitly, nor do I lay out the clues for you in all of the instances.
 Indeed, I actively seek links and coincidences, overlapping influences, and other mysterious, almost holographic occurrences between the songs we listen to in the show.
-Therefore, please go and seek the hidden flows which might even further enhance your enjoying all of the music in the show.
+Therefore, please go and seek the hidden flows, which might further enhance your enjoying all of the music in the show.

 If your intuition tells you that there might be second meanings and hidden clues in the way I have selected and juxtaposed the music for the shows, then they probably are!
-Indeed, I do play not only with my own memories and toss the associations between the musicians, songs, and the times in which they were created, I actually do!
 However, not all of those combinations are mentioned explicitly, nor do I lay out the clues for you in all of the instances.
+Indeed, I do play not only with my memories and toss the associations between the musicians, songs, and the times in which they were created, I actually do!
 Indeed, I actively seek links and coincidences, overlapping influences, and other mysterious, almost holographic occurrences between the songs we listen to in the show.
-Therefore, please go and seek the hidden flows which might even further enhance your enjoying all of the music in the show.
+Therefore, please go and seek the hidden flows, which might further enhance your enjoying all of the music in the show.

 Finally, although the radio show is conducted in the Croatian language, Duga Nota is first and foremost a music program, and music dominates spoken segments by far.
-Only segments from the book read by Robert Šantek, Dubravk Bratoljić, and Antonija Vrčić can be longer more than a couple of minutes.
+Only parts from the book read by Robert Šantek, Dubravk Bratoljić, and Antonija Vrčić can be longer more than a couple of minutes.
 I, therefore, trust that all of you can enjoy it as it is played, regardless of the language.
 An American friend, keen on music, said after listening to the show: Mladen – Speaking honestly, that’s one of the best rock and roll radio programs I’ve ever heard – truly great selection of tunes – really wide range of stuff.
-Now if I only could understand Croatian.
+Now, if I only could understand Croatian.

-You have heard the opening jingle of the show: Duga nota!
+You have heard the opening jingle of the show: Duga Nota!
 Glazba kojom smo mijenjali sebe i pokrenuli promjenu koja traje.
 Kako smo postali duga, ostali mladi i druge priče.
-Duga nota; autor i voditelj Mladen Vukmir.
+Duga Nota; autor i voditelj Mladen Vukmir.
 Samo na 102 sve 5! and might wonder what it all means?
-It is a poetic abbreviation of the book’s concept and it roughly translates as: Long note!
+It is a poetic abbreviation of the book’s concept, and it roughly translates as Long Note!
 Music by which we have transformed ourselves and have started a lasting change.
-How did we become a rainbow (in the Croatian language the word for long and for rainbow are written the same, allowing for this wordplay), remained young, and other stories.
-Long note: author and host Mladen Vukmir.
-Exclusively at one-o-two all five (instead of point five, as all five is a Croatian slang for OK)!
+How did we become a rainbow (in the Croatian language, the word for long and for rainbow are written the same, allowing for this wordplay), remained young, and other stories.
+Long Note: author and host Mladen Vukmir.
+Exclusively at one-o-two, all five (instead of point five, as all five is a Croatian slang for OK)!